top of page

 A puppy needs a puppy proof house and carefully monitored socialization with others

+You get it.
 The naughty and nice list could go on and on…

 Make sure your breeder is: